typinghare/advanced-java-bhcc/super-budget/README.md

 ## Notice

-I am unsure of the reason, but I have noticed that the icons display correctly when I run the index.html file using IntelliJ.
+<s>I am unsure of the reason, but I have noticed that the icons display correctly when I run the index.html file using
+IntelliJ.
 However, when I run the Spring application and access the index page via `localhost:8080`, the icons do not display properly.
 Although this does not affect the functionality of the application, it does not look aesthetically pleasing.
-Here is an example of how it should appear:
+Here is an example of how it should appear:</s>

 ![index.png](./img/index.png)

+I haven't resolved the issue, but I have made changes so that the font-awesome CSS file is now being loaded from the internet. **This means that testers will need to be connected to the internet when testing.**

 ## References